AsheshDubey/interview-scheduler/README.md

 4. login using your set superuser credentials.
 5. Go to the "Candidates" table and enter your user data.

+Once Interviews are scheduled, Admin can view them all in the "Upcoming Interviews" section and individually re-schedule (update) and delete them.
+It is given that any new or updated meet cannot clash with an existed meet.
+Additionally, there can not be less than 2 participants in a given interview slot.

 Note: Participants will be notified on their mail about the interview schedule.